Skip to main content

 Paperwork Reduction Act (PRA)

 The PRA mandates that all federal government agencies must obtain approval from the Office of Management and Budget before collection of information that will impose a burden on the public.
-Measure developers should be familiar with the PRA before implementing any process that involves the collection of new data.
+Measure developers should be familiar with the PRA before implementing any process involving the collection of new data.

 Parameter Estimates